JashThakkar/ClassProjects/1302 Principles Computer Programming II/README.md

 # 🧑🏽‍🎓 Year 1 @ GSU - CSC1302 - Sem 1

-# 📘 Course Overview
+📘 Course Overview

-1302 Principles of Computer Programing is a course focused on python with a focus on basic algorithm, databasing, and GUI building.
+- 1302 Principles of Computer Programing is a course focused on python with a focus on basic algorithm, file managment and alteration databasing, data structuring, GUI building, data interpretation, data visualization, and more.

-# 🛠️ Technologies Used
+🛠️ Technologies

 -	Python 🐍: The primary focuse of this class.